 - Temp Control – These units cannot be controlled by a P.I.D. or other temperature sensor so you won’t be able to utilize an induction cooker in a HERMS or RIMS system – those components would be separate.

 - Power – This cooker is 3500 watts which is more than enough for five gallon batches, but really pushing the time limits for a 10-gallon batch, though it is doable with patience.

 - Use of Existing Equipment – If you don’t have magnetic flat bottom brewpot already, you may need to upgrade before utilizing induction

 - Initial Cost – This unit at ~$200 costs three to four times more than a propane burner.

 So now that you are aware of what an induction burner is, and how it might be useful in your brewery, you want to know how well it works, right?
 Here is how long it takes for me to heat things up:

 - 4.5 gallons of strike water can be raised from 119℉ to 175℉ in 14 minutes.
 About 4℉ per minute increase

 - 7.5 gallons from mash 152℉ to boiling in 33 minutes.
 Right under 2℉ per minute increase.

 This is pretty good considering I start to heat while I am sparging, so much of this time is occurring while collect wort into the kettle anyways.
 I also measure these numbers without any insulation on my brewpot, which can be really useful, especially when boiling 11+ gallons.

-So if you are looking for a relatively economically way to get back to brewing indoors, induction may be the route for you!
+So if you are looking for a relatively economical way to get back to brewing indoors, induction brewing on an electric cooktop may be the route for you!